This article may contain compensated links. Please read disclaimer for more info.

 - Best for: nature, and landscapes

 Did you know that there was a Grand Canyon in France?
 Yep.
-Well, it’s not as big, but trust me when you’ll get there, you’ll have the same feeling.
+Well, it’s not as big as the one in the US, but when you get there, you’ll have the same feeling.
 It’s called the Gorges du Verdon or Verdon Gorge, and it’s a stunning rocky landscape with towering cliffs, where a turquoise-green river meanders at the bottom.

-To start the road trip, you can drive from any of the nearby major cities: Marseille, Aix-en-Provence, Nice or even Cannes.
-The trip takes 3 days to complete, with one day in Valensole and the lavender fields, one day driving around the different lakes, and one day driving the epic road on top of the Gorges du Verdon.
+To start this south of France road trip, you can drive from Aix-en-Provence or any nearby major cities: Marseille, Nice, or even Cannes.
+The trip takes three days to complete, with one day in Valensole and the lavender fields, one day driving around the different lakes, and one day driving the epic road on top of the Gorges du Verdon.
 Here are the major stops on this trip:

-Esparron de Verdon, and Lac Quinson de Verdon, are two small lakes with absolutely no crowds.
-Lac Sainte-Croix-du-Verdon is the main lake in the area, and the perfect place to stop for a while and relax on the beach.
+–Esparron de Verdon, and Lac Quinson de Verdon, are two small lakes with absolutely no crowds.
+Lac Sainte-Croix-du-Verdon is the main lake in the area and the perfect place to stop for a while and relax on the beach.

-Sillans la Cascade.
+–Sillans la Cascade.
 Before you leave, check out this secret waterfall, it is absolutely worth the trip!

 By Kevin | Kevmrc

-Gorges du Tarn
+11. Gorges du Tarn Road Trip

 - Duration: 4 days